 We stopped at a very colourful store called Aquila Rentals for a quick snack.
 A small canteen out the front of the grocery store serves a hot cooked breakfast, which was extremely appreciated in the gloomy conditions.
 After a quick breakfast stop it was onto the lagoon to meet our cruise.

-The Vaka Cruise boat is modeled on the vessels of the ancient Polynesian voyagers, and is a 21 metre Titi ai Tonga, which means ‘wind from the south’ (also known as a catamaran).
+The Vaka Cruise boat is modelled on the vessels of the ancient Polynesian voyagers, and is a 21 metre Titi ai Tonga, which means ‘wind from the south’ (also known as a catamaran).
 The boat is wide and comfortable, and beautifully carved with traditional art on the outside.

 In all honesty, it torrentially rained all the way across the lagoon and I couldn’t have been more disappointed.
 Even through the rain though, it’s impossible to deny the beauty of this part of the South Pacific.
 As we approached our first motu (small islet or island), like some kind of miraculous moment, the sun began to come out and I could not have been more happy.